jevyzhu/pyquick/README.md

 # Python Quick

-> This is a python app/lib generator.
+> This is a python app/lib generator that will generate python app/lib that 100% uses docker as base for development, test and build.
-> It 100% uses docker to do: development, test and build.
+> And, the tool itself 100% uses docker for development, test and build.

 # Usage